Single- vs. Dual-Policy Reinforcement Learning for Dynamic Bike Rebalancing: Computational Experiments

-We now compare the performance of the various models on the test set to illustrate the practical efficacy and robustness when faced with new and potentially more complex demand scenarios.
-Tests are carried out for both ground-truth problem instances GT1 and GT2, where the training process for GT2 is the same as for GT1.
-The training time for the \gls{dqn} model and its variants has been found to be approximately 14 hours, which is non-critical, given that training is performed offline.
-In contrast, policy predictions are made within seconds.
-We here note, again, that each problem instance has been trained on its respective station network (either GT1 or GT2), which is a realistic assumption, given that one can expect to have available historical data for the specific BSS station network at hand.

-Table~\ref{lostdemand} reports the average episodic lost rental and return demand on the test set of both our algorithm and the baselines for both GT1 and GT2.
-For both ground-truths, we report two distinct settings for the \gls{dqn} with different values of $\epsilon$.
-Here, we set $\epsilon$ at fixed values rather than the $\epsilon$-greedy strategy used during training, which transitions gradually from 1 to 0.05 (see Table~\ref{tab:para}).
-This exploration rate is critical in determining the likelihood that a random action is chosen over the predicted best action.
-When $\epsilon = 0$, the action yielding the maximum Q-value from the trained network is consistently selected.
-The robustness of the DQN models is evaluated by $\epsilon = 0.05$, which incorporates a degree of randomness in action selection.
-This exploration can potentially lead to the discovery of more effective strategies that were not captured during training, or it may provide a buffer against overfitting to the training data by occasionally deviating from the deterministic policy.
-Given that the static rebalancing and the dynamic \gls{mip} model do not have a stochastic strategy, their performance are showcased only under the $\epsilon = 0$ condition.
+Figure~\ref{fig:mainresults} reports the average episodic lost demand, along with its standard deviation, on the test set, for each method on both GT1 and GT2 datasets.
+For RL-based models, we evaluate two settings based on the value of the exploration parameter $\epsilon$, which denotes the probability of selecting a random action.
+When $\epsilon = 0$, actions are chosen deterministically based on the highest Q-value from the trained network.
+When $\epsilon = 0.05$, a stochastic component is introduced, allowing a 5\% chance of taking a random action.
+This helps assess the robustness of the learned policies by enabling occasional exploration during evaluation.
+Such randomness can reveal more effective strategies that might have been missed during training and help prevent overfitting by occasionally deviating from the deterministic policy.
+Since MIP models are deterministic and do not rely on exploration parameters, their performance is only reported for $\epsilon = 0$.